- Dilaudid (hydromorphone) vs. fentanyl quick comparison of differences

-Dilaudid (hydromorphone hydrochloride) is an opioid narcotic pain-reliever similar to oxycodone, morphine, methadone, fentanyl, and other opioid narcotic drugs.
+Dilaudid (hydromorphone hydrochloride) is an opioid narcotic pain reliever similar to oxycodone, morphine, methadone, fentanyl, and other opioid narcotic drugs.
 Dilaudid, like other opioids, stimulates receptors on nerves in the brain to increase the threshold to pain (increasing the amount of stimulation it takes to feel pain) and reduce the perception of pain (the perceived importance of the pain).

 Fentanyl is a strong, synthetic narcotic that is similar to morphine.
 A 0.1 mg dose of fentanyl is approximately equal to 10 mg of morphine administered by intramuscular injection.
 Fentanyl stimulates receptors on nerves in the brain to increase the threshold to pain (the amount of stimulation it takes to feel pain) and reduce the perception of pain (the perceived importance of the pain).
-Fentanyl is available in transdermal (for application to the skin), transmucosal (for application to mucus membranes) and parenteral (injectable) forms.
+Fentanyl is available in transdermal (for application to the skin), transmucosal (for application to mucous membranes) and parenteral (injectable) forms.

 What are the uses of Dilaudid vs. fentanyl?

 Dilaudid (hydromorphone) is used for the management of acute pain and moderate-to-severe chronic pain in patients when the use of an opioid is appropriate.

 What are the side effects of Dilaudid vs. fentanyl?

 Dilaudid (hydromorphone) HCI BLACK BOX WARNING

 - Dilaudid-HP Injection should not be confused with other types of Dilaudid injections or other opioids, as overdose and death could result.